My interest in the arts has greatly enhanced my life. I enjoy researching and writing about all facets of art and design.

-Of all the furniture and textile designers of the 19th Century (the 1800s), two names stand out.
-Both Michael Thonet (1796 - 1871), a famous furniture designer and maker, known for the invention of bentwood furniture, and William Morris (1834 - 1896), an English textile designer and poet associated with the British Arts and Craft Movement, were pioneers in the industrialisation of furniture and textile manufacturing.
+Of all the furniture and textile designers of the 19th century, two names stand out.
+Michael Thonet (1796–1871), furniture designer and maker known for the invention of bentwood furniture, and William Morris (1834–1896), English textile designer and poet associated with the British Arts and Craft Movement, were pioneers in the industrialisation of furniture and textile manufacturing.

 Bentwood furniture maker Michael Thonet was a pioneer in designing shaped wood furniture through a steaming process that softened wood enough to bend it into stylish forms and shapes.

 The impact of the Industrial Revolution and the brand new manifestations of a mechanized era was the strongest forces in the development of 20th-century art and furniture designs, with the introduction of machinery and the production of machine-made products.